How to Use Vital Statistics*

 OCCURRENCE DATA: The event (the death, birth, marriage, etc.) actually took place in the county or city.
 The person who is the focus of in the event may have lived in Davenport, Iowa.

 RESIDENCE DATA: The person involved in the event lived in the geographic region mentioned, but the event itself may have taken place anywhere in the United States or Canada.
-In other words, a resident of the city of El Paso who died in an accident while on vacation in Hawaii has been added to the city of El Paso resident death figure.
+In other words, a resident of El Paso who died in an accident while on vacation in Hawaii has been added to the city of El Paso resident death figure.

 When in doubt about which type of data to use, resident figures are usually the best choice.
 Most birth and death data are published by residence, which means that comparisons with other states, or to the United States as a whole, will be easier.
 Exceptions to this rule are listed in the individual sections.